Finance

 5. Inadequate spend visibility and reporting capabilities

 Inadequate spend visibility and reporting make drawing insights into the spend data challenging, thus making it difficult to identify areas to control costs.
 Companies may miss potential savings and opportunities to improve their bottom line.
+While these challenges are common, they also lead to major consequences for finance and procurement teams of fast-growing organizations.

 Consequences of poor spend management strategies